quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

     * See [Django Debug Toolbar Documentation](https://django-debug-toolbar.readthedocs.io/en/latest/)

 Pseudocode can be found at the bottom of the [Test pseudocode](#test-pseudocode) section.

+---
+Final Note:
+* We struggled to implement all of the unit tests we had orignally planned.
+There are some but not for every single view.

+---

 ### Test pseudocode